QuizandSurveyMaster/quiz_master_next/readme.txt

 * Bug: Fixed security issues.
 * Bug: Fixed issues with date and current date format in template variable.
 * Bug: Fixed issues with QSM Theme.
-* Enhancement: Added option to edit quiz in admin bar on frontend..
+* Enhancement: Added option to edit quiz in admin bar on frontend.
-* Enhancement: Introduced a setting in a options page i.e. Disable first page on quiz.
+* Enhancement: Added option to disable first page on quiz.
 * Enhancement: Made UI improvements in QSM.
 * Enhancement: Made improvements in answer matching logic.